Background pattern

 2. Remove the plunger from the syringe.

-3. Wash the plunger, mixing cup, and screw-top lid by hand with warm water and dish soap.
+3. Wash the plunger, mixing cup, and cup lid by hand with warm water and dish soap.
 Rinse and let air dry.
 Do not wash these utensils in the dishwasher.

-4. Clean and dry the surface where the dose was prepared.
+4. Clean and dry the surface where you prepared the dose.

 If you take more Norvir than you should

-If you take too much Norvir, you may experience numbness, tingling, or a prickling sensation.
-If you realize that you have taken more Norvir than you should, contact your doctor or the emergency department of the nearest hospital immediately.
+If you take too much Norvir, you may experience numbness, tingling, or a sensation of pins and needles.
+If you realize you have taken more Norvir than you should, contact your doctor or the Emergency Department of the nearest hospital immediately.

 If you forget to take Norvir

-If you forget to take a dose, take it as soon as you remember.
-If the next dose is due soon, take only one dose.
-Do not take a double dose to make up for the missed doses.
+If you have forgotten to take a dose, take it as soon as possible.
+If the time for the next dose is near, take only one dose.
+Do not take a double dose to make up for forgotten doses.

 If you stop taking Norvir